Metal vs. Plastic Belts

 Advantage: Metal

-Since plastic belts are modular in design, maintenance and repairs made in the field are easier and quicker than metal belts.
-No special tools, grinding or welding is necessary.
+Since plastic belts are modular in design, maintenance and repairs made in the field are more accessible and quicker than metal belts.
+No special tools, grinding, or welding are necessary.

 Cost: